casagou/joa/index.md

 ### Sarah Mae Ives Inc. | Vancouver (BC), Canada | August 2024 — now

-- **Financial Operations Management** — Oversaw daily financial workflows, including invoicing for over 1,000 clients, processing contractor payments for 10–20 individuals, and managing student account activities using platforms such as Kajabi, Stripe, Dubsado, and PayPal.
+- **Financial Operations Management** — Oversee daily financial workflows, including invoicing for over 1,000 clients, processing contractor payments for 10–20 individuals, and managing student account activities using platforms such as Kajabi, Stripe, Dubsado, and PayPal.
-- **Contractor Payment Coordination** — Ensured timely and accurate payments through RBC PayEdge, conducting weekly transaction reconciliations to maintain financial integrity.
+- **Contractor Payment Coordination** — Ensure timely and accurate payments through RBC PayEdge, conducting weekly transaction reconciliations to maintain financial integrity.
-- **Data Infrastructure Development** — Designed and maintained a comprehensive Google Sheets database to track student enrollments, subscription statuses, payment histories, and sales activities, enhancing data accessibility and accuracy.
+- **Data Infrastructure Development** — Design and maintained a comprehensive Google Sheets database to track student enrollments, subscription statuses, payment histories, and sales activities, enhancing data accessibility and accuracy.
-- **Team Leadership** — Led a cross-functional administrative team of 4–6 members, including tech support, media support, and moderators.
+- **Team Leadership** — Lead a cross-functional administrative team of 4–6 members, including tech support, media support, and moderators.
 Collaborated closely with the CEO to streamline workflows, enhance reporting processes, and improve overall organizational performance.
-- **Strategic Reporting** — Generated actionable reports and dashboards to support strategic planning and informed department decision-making.
+- **Strategic Reporting** — Generate actionable reports and dashboards to support strategic planning and informed department decision-making.
-- **Customer Support & Issue Resolution** — Delivered responsive customer service via email and Slack, addressing account access issues, troubleshooting payment problems, and following up on failed transactions to ensure client satisfaction
+- **Customer Support & Issue Resolution** — Deliver responsive customer service via email and Slack, addressing account access issues, troubleshooting payment problems, and following up on failed transactions to ensure client satisfaction
-- **Process Standardization** — Assisted in structuring and enforcing standardized procedures for contracts, payments, and data integrity, promoting consistency and compliance across the organization.
+- **Process Standardization** — Assist in structuring and enforcing standardized procedures for contracts, payments, and data integrity, promoting consistency and compliance across the organization.

 ## Self-Employed – Entrepreneurship

 ### Independent Ventures | Victoria, BC, Canada | May 2023 – Present

-- **Aerial Media Production** — Established and operated a drone-based imaging and video production service, delivering high-quality aerial photography and videography for diverse clients.
+- **Aerial Media Production** — Establish and operate a drone-based imaging and video production service, delivering high-quality aerial photography and videography for diverse clients.
 Notable projects include coverage for conferences at the Fairmont Empress Hotel, the University of Victoria, Christ Church Cathedral, and the Alliance Française Victoria.
 These projects enhanced client marketing efforts and increased audience engagement.​
-- **Live Streaming Services** — Produced and managed live-streaming projects for various events, specializing in remote locations across Vancouver Island.
+- **Live Streaming Services** — Produce and manage live-streaming projects for various events, specializing in remote locations across Vancouver Island.
 Customized streaming solutions to meet client needs, effectively bridging distances for families and communities, and providing training to remote workers.​
 - **Industrial Engineering Consulting** — Provided expert consulting on the installation of industrial ovens and deployment of power backup systems for production plants.
 Delivered comprehensive solutions from conceptual design to implementation, focusing on efficiency, reliability, and safety to optimize operational performance.